Big Idea Ventures Deploys $1M Across 5 Foodtech Startups to Rebuild the Global Food System From the Ingredient Up

 Each of the five companies receives a $200,000 investment package alongside access to the fund’s accelerator network of mentors, R&D resources, and commercialisation opportunities.
-The cohort spans four countries, with companies operating across Argentina, France, Mexico, and the United States, making it one of the fund’s more geographically diverse rounds to date.
+The cohort spans four countries, with companies operating across Argentina, France, Mexico, and the United States.

 The five companies selected reflect a clear strategic thesis: the future of food security does not hinge on growing more food, but on losing less of it, delivering more from less input, and dramatically lowering the cost of advanced food science.